 We look forward to meeting you soon.

 Dave Omel, a native of Long Beach, California retired from The Walt Disney Company after 30 years of service.
 Dave held many positions throughout the Disney organization but was best known as the Director and General Manager of Disneyland Park.
 Dave's first car was a 1971 VW beetle, and since then has had many different VW models including his favorites: 1966 Sundial camper, 1966 double cab, and 1966 Deluxe bus.
-Currently, Dave enjoys driving his 36 horse-powered 1959 Ghia while his 1961 SO23 waits in line to be brought back to life.
-Aside from Eddy and Dave's Garage, Dave is the Vice President of VisionMaker, a company dedicated to building theme parks and resorts worldwide.
+Dave enjoyed driving his 36 horse-powered 1959 Ghia while his 1961 SO23 was in line to be restored.
+Aside from Eddy and Dave's Garage, Dave was the Vice President of VisionMaker, a company dedicated to building theme parks and resorts worldwide.
+Unfortunately, we lost Dave in 2013 to a very tragic car accident.
+He is missed every day!
+R.I.P.

 Needless to say, many VWs have been wrenched on over the years which has given insight toward what works and what does not when it comes to parts.
 Like most enthusiasts, we have done the long haul drives to car shows, slept in gas station parking lots after driving endless hours in a crusty old bus that has no heat.
 We've broken down along freeways, run out of gas, and have made throttle cables out of thread while breaking down in Southern Mexico.
 We've blown wheel cylinders and have lost all brakes, not once, twice, but three times.
 We have also purchased our fair share of vehicles that didn't quite meet the specs that were given to us at the time of purchase.
 What we're trying to say here is that unlike some other folks, we have experience when it comes to buying cars online, sight unseen, and just for kicks.
 Need advice, give us a call.
 We'll do our best to guide you.